gaiomarinaio/web_project_4/README.md

 * Reactive page about pics across the US.
 You'll be able to add cards with places and names

-* For some reasons, sometimes links and integrations don't work.
-But you can find the project on GitHub [here](https://gaiomarinaio.github.io/web_project_4/)
+* Project available on GitHub [here](https://gaiomarinaio.github.io/web_project_4/)

-### Project coded by Jan as part of Yandex Practicum
+* Project coded by Jan as part of Yandex Practicum